scovl/pixelsearch/README.md

 # PixelSearch

 PixelSearch is a simple C project that searches for a specific color on your screen.
-This project is designed to demonstrate basic screen capture and pixel color search functionality using a DLL.
+This project is designed to demonstrate basic screen capture and pixel color search functionality using a DLL **[FastFind](https://github.com/FastFrench/FastFind)**.

 ## Features